 The feature article argued that online gambling is a major concern for parents in the USA now that the “floodgates” were open (that would be New Jersey, Nevada and… Delaware).

 The article ignored the many security functions utilized by modern online poker sites in an effort to sensationalize the story.

 Meanwhile Sheldon Adelson has been spewing the same nonsensical anti-online poker rhetoric for years.

-Even with online poker slowly getting legalized and accepted as a form of generating tax revenue for beleaguered states these articles show no signs of slowing down.
+Even with online poker in the USA slowly being legalized and accepted as a form of generating tax revenue for beleaguered states these articles show no signs of slowing down.